dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-storescp/README.md

                                          A-RELEASE-RP, no timeout by default
         --request-timeout <ms>           timeout in ms for receiving A-ASSOCIATE-RQ, no timeout by default
+        --response-delay <ms>            delay in ms returning C-STORE-RSPs, no delay by default
         --soclose-delay <ms>             delay in ms after sending A-ASSOCATE-RJ, A-RELEASE-RQ or
                                          A-ABORT before the socket is closed;